The Hundred Betting Preview & Guide

 2025 The Hundred Preview

-The Hundred was the latest cricket tournament to be introduced in the UK and it kicked off in 2021 when the Southern Brave defeated the Birmingham Phoenix in the men's final, winning by 32 runs and the Oval Invincibles won the women's tournament by defeating Southern Brave by 48 runs in the final.
+The Hundred was the latest cricket tournament to be introduced in the UK, and it kicked off in 2021.
+The Southern Brave defeated the Birmingham Phoenix in the men's final, winning by 32 runs.
+Meanwhile, the Oval Invincibles won the women's tournament by beating the Southern Brave by 48 runs in the final.

 They are the only team to win multiple titles.
-However, the women's team failed to make it out of the group in 2023 and were eliminated in the 'Eliminator' in 2024 so will be looking for better in 2025 whilst the men could become the first team to retain their title on two occasions.
+However, the women's team failed to make it out of the group in 2023 and were eliminated in the 'Eliminator' in 2024, so they will be looking for better in 2025, whilst the men could become the first team to retain their title on two occasions.

-As we head into the 2025 season, there are only two men's teams who have failed to make it out of the group stages, the Northern Superchargers did have their best season in 2024 under Freddie Flintoff finishing 4th but still didn't get out of the group.
+As we head into the 2025 season, there are only two men's teams that have failed to make it out of the group stages.
+The Northern Superchargers did have their best season in 2024 under Freddie Flintoff, finishing 4th, but still didn't get out of the group.

 Could we see these teams break their ducks in 2025?
 Or will the usual suspects compete in the playoffs again?